Agorass/AggiCraft/README.md

-# AggiCraft-RPG
+# AggiCraft
-AggiCraft RPG BugTracker
+AggiCraft BugTracker

-BugTracking for the AggiCraft RPG Pack
+BugTracking for the AggiCraft Classic Pack